We may receive compensation when you click on links to products from our partners.

 Not Using a Formal Hiring Process

-A formal hiring process should be used to ensure that the hiring process is standardised and more likely to succeed.
+A formal hiring process should be used to ensure that the hiring process is standardized and more likely to succeed.
 Think about what it is that you are looking for when you start looking over the resumes in the first place.
-It may be that you start sourcing candidates by going through recruiters such as Executive Search.
-Once you have your pool of potential staff members, you may then want to screen them with an initial phone interview.
+It may be that you start sourcing candidates by going through recruiters such as interview.
 Following on from this, you may have a formal interview with some pre-selected questions, before making your final decision.

 Not Training Your New Team Member Properly